KoutchemeCharles/cip25-aiep/index.md

 ---

-## Code In Place
+## Summary

+- In this project, we trained a **3B-parameter small language model (SLM)** to provide **diagnostic feedback** on students’ submissions to exam-like programming exxercises.

-[Code In Place](https://codeinplace.stanford.edu/) is a Massive Open Online Course (MOOC) that teaches thousands of learners worldwide the fundamentals of Python programming.
+- The model was deployed within [Code In Place](https://codeinplace.stanford.edu/), a Massive Open Online Course (MOOC) that teaches thousands of learners worldwide the fundamentals of Python programming.

-In this project, we trained **3B-parameter small language models (SLMs)** to provide **diagnostic feedback** on students’ submissions to exam-like programming exxercises.
-The models were guided by **rubric-based prompting**, supervised fine-tuning, and preference-based optimization.
-Feedback quality was judged by **over 50 teaching assistants**.
+- The model was guided by **rubric-based prompting**, and trained with a combination of supervised fine-tuning, and preference-based optimization.

+- Feedback quality was judged by **over 50 teaching assistants**.

 ---